publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule2019.md

         (4) a copy of the instrument, if any, authorizing the entity, group, or committee to act on behalf of creditors or equity security holders.

-    (d) __Supplemental Statements.
+    (d)  __Supplemental Statements__  __.__

      If any fact disclosed in its most recently filed statement has changed materially, an entity, group, or committee shall file a verified supplemental statement whenever it takes a position before the court or solicits votes on the confirmation of a plan.
-The supplemental statement shall set forth the material changes in the facts required by subdivision (c) to be disclosed.__
+The supplemental statement shall set forth the material changes in the facts required by subdivision (c) to be disclosed.

     (e) __Determination of Failure to Comply; Sanctions.__